pglet/website/docs/tutorials/python.md

 ## View, edit and delete list items

-In [previous step](#adding-page-controls-and-handling-events) we created a basic ToDo app with task items shown as checkboxes.
-Let's improve the app by adding "Edit" and "Delete" buttons next to the task name.
-"Edit" button will switch task item to edit mode.
+In the [previous step](#adding-page-controls-and-handling-events), we created a basic ToDo app with task items shown as checkboxes.
+Let's improve the app by adding "Edit" and "Delete" buttons next to a task name.
+The "Edit" button will switch a task item to edit mode.

 <p style={{ textAlign: 'center' }}><img style={{ width: '90%' }} src="/img/docs/tutorial/todo-diagram-2.svg" /></p>

 Each task item is represented by two stacks: `display_view` stack with Checkbox, "Edit" and "Delete" buttons and `edit_view` stack with Textbox and "Save" button. `view` stack serves as a container for both `display_view` and `edit_view` stacks.

-Before this step the code was short enough to be fully included in the tutorial.
-Going forward we will be highlighting only new changes introduced in a step.
+Before this step, the code was short enough to be fully included in the tutorial.
+Going forward, we will be highlighting only the changes introduced in a step.

 Copy the entire code for this step from [here](https://github.com/pglet/examples/blob/main/python/todo/todo-with-delete.py).
-Below we will explain the changes we've done to implement view, edit and delete tasks.
+Below we will explain the changes we've done to implement view, edit, and delete tasks.

-To encapsulate task item views and actions we introduced a new `Task` class:
+To encapsulate task item views and actions, we introduced a new `Task` class:

 ```python
 class Task():